 That means that a gigantic portion of your target audience is also using Facebook.
 There is also a Facebook group for almost everything under the sun.

 Posting high-value posts that link to my opt-in offer is how I grew my list quickly.

 If done in a value-added way as opposed to spamming, this can be a great way to grow your list with a group of highly engaged members of your target audience.

 Always give more than you take and remember to add value before you post your opt-in offer.

 Facebook Groups have a ton of benefits for your business, but they can also grow your email list.

 Create a private Facebook Group with the entry requirement that you need to be a subscriber of your email list to join.

-Create a compelling call to action and include a link to your landing page directly in your LinkedIn profile in your “experience” section:
+Create a compelling call to action and include a link to your landing page directly in your LinkedIn profile in your “Experience” section:

 LinkedIn will import the image from the landing page, allowing you to display your call to action in a visual format as well.

-LinkedIn Groups work much like Facebook Groups, Google+ Communities and any other community based platform.
+LinkedIn Groups work much like Facebook Groups.

 Join active groups in your industry: